Lodgit/xojo-ide-communicator/README.md

 # COMMANDS:
 #   run      Runs a Xojo project in debug mode.
 Example: xojo-ide-com run [OPTIONS] PROJECT_FILE_PATH
 #   build    Builds a Xojo project.
 Example: xojo-ide-com build [OPTIONS] PROJECT_FILE_PATH
+#   test     Runs Xojo project tests after a project has been started via `run` command.
 #
-# Run 'xojo-ide-com COMMAND --help' for more information on a command
+# Run 'xojo-ide-com COMMAND --help' for more information on a comman
 ```

-### run
+### Run

 It runs a Xojo project in debug mode.